 Our pro tip: in lieu of the counter service at Beach Club, head to Crew’s Cup Lounge, where you can get a delicious burger (pictured above) and glorious truffle fries for about the price of a counter service meal.
 Much better food at a comparable price!

-The resorts also have two excellent lounges, with Yacht Club’s lounge being our favorite of the two.
-Disney’s Boardwalk Inn doesn’t share amenities with the Yacht & Beach Club Resorts, but it’s so close that the restaurants there might as well count as Beach Club restaurants, too, as it’s a 10 minute walk over to the Boardwalk.
+Speaking of Crescent Lake, it should be noted that there are three other hotels within an incredibly short walk.
+Disney’s Boardwalk Inn doesn’t share amenities with the Yacht & Beach Club Resorts, but it’s so close that the restaurants there might as well count as Beach Club restaurants, too.
 Same goes for the Swan & Dolphin, and arguably even for the World Showcase restaurants.

-If dining is going to be a highlight of a trip, staying at one of the Crescent Lake resorts is the best option as there are numerous excellent dining options all within walking distance.
+If table service dining is going to be a highlight of a trip, staying at one of the Crescent Lake resorts is the best option.
+There are numerous dining options all within walking distance–including a couple of Signature Restaurants.

 This distance to Epcot is another major benefit to staying at the Beach Club, as it’s only a 10 minute walk to the International Gateway from the grounds of the Beach Club.
 Likewise, walking to Disney’s Hollywood Studios only takes around 15 minutes.